nasa-jpl/autoRIFT/README.md

 * another chip size that progresses iteratively is used to determine the chip displacement results that have not been estimated from the previous iterations
 * a light interpolation is done to fill the missing (unreliable) chip displacement results using bicubic mode (that can remove pixel discrepancy when using other modes) and an interpolation mask is returned
 * the core image processing is coded by calling OpenCV's Python and/or C++ functions for efficiency
+* sub-pixel displacement estimation using the pyramid upsampling algorithm
 * the sub-module is not only suitable for radar images, but also for optical, etc